vladgohn/ClickSave/README.md

 ![ClickSave Icon](icon128.png)
 # ClickSave

-ClickSave is a Chrome extension that allows you to easily save images from web pages with a simple click.
+ClickSave is a Chrome extension that allows you to easily save images from web pages with a simple click, now enhanced with the Alt key functionality.

 ## How to Use

-After installing the extension, navigate to any web page and click on an image you wish to save.
+After installing the extension, navigate to any web page.
+Hold the Alt key and click on an image you wish to save.
 If the element is savable, the extension will automatically open it in a new browser tab, where you can right-click to save it to your computer.

 ## Installation